 This is an overview of how Moodys Private Client Law LLP (2020 4 St SW #210, Calgary, AB T2S 1W3 | (403) 693-5100 (also “we”, “us”, “our”) processes personal information of our clients (“you”, “your”) and their rights in this regard.
 We take data protection very seriously as in today’s information society, the compliant collection, handling and disclosure of personal information is crucial to business success.
 With this Client Data Privacy Notice (“Privacy Notice”), we inform you of our principles of handling your personal information.

 - What Personal Information We Collect From You

 We may collect and process the following categories of personal information about you, whether such personal information is provided by you or by a third party, as set out in Section 3 below.

-- Identification information ► including your first name, middle names, maiden name, last name, marital status, title, gender, date of birth, passport number, driving licence number, social insurance number;
+- Identification information► including your first name, middle names, maiden name, last name, marital status, title, gender, date of birth, passport number, driving license number, social insurance number;

 - Financialinformation ► including your bank account and payment card details;

 - Service information► including details about client services you receive from us and your feedback.